cynthiatreger/az-routing-guide-ep4-chained-nvas/README.md

 A UDR is hence required to bring the On-Prem prefixes knowledge to the Spoke1 subnets.

-This is achieved by associating a new *Route table* to all or a selected set of subnets in the Spoke1 VNET, with a UDR for the On-Prem branches (192.168.0.0/16) pointing to the FW NVA (Next-Hop = 10.0.0.5).
+This is achieved by associating a new *Route table* to the Spoke1 subnets, with a UDR for the On-Prem branches (192.168.0.0/16) pointing to the FW NVA (Next-Hop = 10.0.0.5).

 <img width="816" alt="image" src="https://user-images.githubusercontent.com/110976272/215566526-b9afd33f-9f6e-40e3-9d2a-69b419b914e3.png">